Close

 Visa Types for Reunion Island

 Understanding the appropriate visa category for your visit to Reunion ensures a smooth entry process.
-As a French overseas department, Reunion follows the Schengen visa framework with specific territorial limitations.
+As a French overseas department, Reunion follows French visa regulations with specific territorial limitations distinct from the Schengen Area.

 Short-Stay Tourist Visas

 The Schengen visa (Type C) permits stays up to 90 days within a 180-day period for tourism purposes.
+Holders of a Schengen visa can only enter Reunion if the visa label specifically contains "Valid for Reunion".
 Available as:

 • Single-entry visa - One entry only, valid for specific dates